kingfariz/vtuber-logic/README.md

 if you want to see the voice list of VoiceVox you can check this [VoiceVox](https://voicevox.hiroshiba.jp) and see the speaker id on `speaker.json` then change it on `utils/TTS.py`.

 7. Choose which translator you want to use depends on your use case (optional if you need translation for the answers).
 Choose between google translate or deeplx.
 You need to convert the answer to Japanese if you want to use `VoiceVox`, because VoiceVox only accepts input in Japanese.
-The language answer from OpenAI will depens on your assistant lore language `characterConfig\Pina\identity.txt` and the input language
+The language answer from OpenAI will depens on your assistant lore language `characterConfig\Character\identity.txt` and the input language

 ```
 tts = translate_deeplx(text, f"{detect}", "JA")